mzahana/indoor-nav-at-risclab/quadrotor_control_using_pixhawk.md

 See above link for the features.

-In this guide, we are going to go through the hardware/software steps of setting up the Pixhawk to fly a quadrotor, inside the flying arena.
+In this guide, we are going to learn how to setup Pixhawk for indoor fly.